 Untamed Angling has done it again!
-The “Jungle Experts” are developing another exciting partnership with the indigenous communities in Brazil, Amazonia and are unveiling a brand new, exploratory destination in the fall of 2019 – Xingu!
+The “Jungle Experts” have developed another exciting partnership with the indigenous communities in Brazil, Amazonia, a new, destination – Xingu (sing-goo)!

 The Xingu River, much like the Iriri River at Kendjam, flows over granite bedrock, running clear and allowing for sight-fishing opportunities for a broad variety of species.
 Anglers will see fish sipping and rolling on the surface like trout – including insect-eating pacu and matrinxas – while aggressive predators like peacock bass, bicuda, and wolf fish also lurk along the deeper edges, ready to attack poppers or streamers.